das-nirmal/c1-monorepo/README.md

 ```bash
 pnpm --filter onboarding run dev
 ```
-*Note: 'name' must be configured in corresponding package.json (for e.g. 'onboarding in this case')*
+*Note: 'name' must be configured in corresponding package.json (for e.g. 'onboarding' in this case)*

 ## Project layout